Types of Seizures

 Psychic Seizures – These seizures change how people think, feel, or experience things.
 They may have problems with memory, garbled speech, an inability to find the right word, or trouble understanding spoken or written language.
 They may suddenly feel emotions like fear, depression, or happiness with no outside reason.
 Some may feel as though they are outside their body or may have feelings of déja vu (“I’ve been through this before”) or jamais vu (“This is new to me”— even though the setting is really familiar).

-Complex partial seizures (psychomotor seizures) are called “complex” because they impair consciousness and “partial” because they begin in a limited area of the brain.
+Complex focal seizures (psychomotor seizures) are called “complex” because they impair consciousness and “focal” because they begin in a limited area of the brain.
 Most complex partial seizures are associated with some automatic behaviors, termed automatisms.

 The greatest danger of an unexpected seizure occurs when the person is driving a car or operating dangerous equipment.
 Those with seizures that impair consciousness or control of movement should avoid these activities as directed by their physician or state driving laws.
 In some cases, potentially dangerous equipment can be used safely if adequate precautions are taken.

-If the seizure is prolonged (more than 5 to 10 minutes of impaired consciousness with automatisms), or if there are two or more complex partial seizures without return of consciousness between seizures, then
+If the seizure is prolonged (more than 5 to 10 minutes of impaired consciousness with automatisms), or if there are two or more complex focal seizures without return of consciousness between seizures, then

 medical help should be sought.